rafaqz/Rasters.jl/docs/src/index.md

 Files can be written to disk in all formats other than SMAP HDF5 using `write("filename.ext", A)`.
 See the docs for [`write`](@ref).
-They can (with some caveats) be written to different formats than they were loaded in, providing file-type conversion for spatial data.
+They can (with some caveats) be written to different formats than they were loaded in as, providing file-type conversion for spatial data.

 Some metadata may be lost in formats that store little metadata, or where